zviktorz/blueprint-css-webapp/README.md

 # blueprint-css-webapp

+( this is a copy of [blueprint-webapp](https://github.com/studio-templates/blueprint-webapp) converted to css in order to statically-deploy it)

 This project includes a collection of [blueprint](https://blueprintjs.com) components for you to use, and for us to showcase the capabilities of Wix Component Studio.

 Use this example to get a feel for how easy and fun it is to create and edit components in WCS that are based on 3rd party component libraries.